evascaz/familytree/README.md

 ###What The Visual Shows

+* Circle shapes show blood realtives, hex shapes show in-laws by marriage
 * High fertility
 * Low chance of twins
 * Few single people
-* If this rate of reproduction continues (on average each grandchild has 3 kids) Eileen Walker could live to meet
-* 70 of her great grandchildren
+* If this rate of reproduction continues (on average each grandchild has 3 kids) Eileen Walker could live to meet 70 of her great grandchildren
 * Predominantly white, very few family members of color

 ### Interactivity